Dynatrace/perform-2022-hotday/cloud_automation_programmability_with_Dynatrace_API/lab-guide/content/01_Before_we_Start/04_Generate_token_API/index.md

     cat .env
     ```

-9. Verify that the token you generated via API is showing in your tenant (Settings >> Integration >> Dynatrace API)
+9. Verify that the token you generated via API is showing in your tenant (Settings >> Access Tokens)

     ![tokenGenerated](../../assets/images/generatedToken.png)